Use this alphabetical list of suffixes to find information about the meanings and uses of different word endings in English.

 -En can also be added to nouns or adjectives to make them into verbs.
 Examples include to brighten, lengthen, straighten, or whiten.

 When you know these word-building suffixes, you can guess the part of speech (the role) of a new word, and how to use it correctly.

 Study the examples below.
 If any words are new to you, do you recognize any parts?
 Can you figure out their meanings?

-Many of these are cognates-- close relatives-- to words in French, Spanish, Italian and Portuguese.
+Many of these are cognates-- close relatives-- to words in Spanish or related languages.
 For example,

 If you know that the English suffix ‘-ity’ is like the Spanish ‘-idad’, or ‘-ify’ like “-ificar’, you can recognize many other words with the same suffix.
 (Do remember that the way we use the words in English may be different, though the basic sense is usually similar.)
 Watch for examples of other cognates below.

-Use the links below to go straight to the explanation for that suffix use (and the back button to come back to this page.) .
-The suffix list is right below them.
+Use the links below to go straight to the Suffix List's explanation for that use (and the back button to return here.)

 Note: All the suffixes labeled 'Aj' make words into adjectives (or show that the word is an adjective).
 The 'Adv' suffixes mark adverbs, 'Ns' mark nouns, and 'Vs' mark verbs.
 Their meanings are discussed in each section.

-Go to Suffix List by Use for an explanation and more examples of each type of suffix, as well as to see all the suffixes of each type together.
-(I think that makes it easier to understand and learn them.)
-Practice Suffixes, Word Families, Word Family Practice, and Word Formation Examples & Exercises provide more practice with suffixes that show parts of speech.
+Suffix List by Use has an explanation and more examples of each type of suffix.
+It lets you see all the suffixes of each type together.
+(That grouping may make it easier to understand and learn them.)

 Be sure to check out Word Families for an explanation of how roots, prefixes, and suffixes work together and the parts of speech formed by different suffixes.